crystallabs/crysterm/USAGE.md

 Rendering happens on a dedicated background fiber, so `exec` does not run a classic "draw-everything-each-iteration" loop.
 Instead, **changing a widget schedules the frame that paints it**, and the render fiber coalesces those
-requests: a burst of changes collapses into one repaint, capped at ~60fps.
+requests: a burst of changes collapses into one repaint, capped by default at ~60fps.
 So application code sets state and stops there —

 ```cr
 status.content = "Saved"   # repaints; no `window.update` needed